All Products

 • file_path: Replace with the local path to your dataset file.

-• The post_http_request and get_response functions match those defined in the Call the model service Python script.
+• The post_http_request and get_response functions match those defined in the Call model service Python script.

-You can also use the LLM-Instruction Expansion (DLC) component in PAI-Designer to achieve this without code.
-For details, see Custom pipelines. image
+Alternatively, use the LLM-Instruction Expansion (DLC) component in PAI-Designer without code.
+See Custom pipelines. image

-Instruction optimization is another common prompt engineering technique for LLMs.
-It automatically refines user-provided instruction datasets to generate more detailed, structured instructions—leading to richer LLM responses.
+Instruction optimization refines user-provided instruction datasets to generate more detailed, structured instructions, leading to richer LLM responses.

 • For example, given this input to the instruction optimization model: